 Turning your loft from a dusty storage area into a useful part of your home requires some structural reinforcement.
-That’s why careful calculations and drawings are done early on, and checked before we start work.
+That’s why careful calculations and drawings are done early on, and checked before Jon Pritchard start work on your loft conversion.
 But you still might find there is some cracking to the ceilings below.

 Of course your existing upstairs ceilings have never had much in the way of pressure on them, or movement.
-Going up every Christmas to get the decorations, or in the summer for a suitcase, doesn’t have much effect (unless you slip off the beams and stick a foot though….), but when you convert the loft into a new floor, it changes things for you, and for the structure of your home too.
+Going up every Christmas to get the decorations, or in the summer for a suitcase, doesn’t have much effect (unless you slip off the beams and stick a foot though….), but when you undertake a loft conversion, it changes things for you, and for the structure of your home too.

 Structural changes above have a natural impact below

-Long story short it’s very common to find that the structural changes and slight extra burden on your upstairs ceilings results in minor cracking to the existing plasterwork, which may need fixing once your loft conversion is completed.
+Long story short it’s very common to find that the structural changes and slight extra burden your loft conversion puts on your upstairs ceilings results in minor cracking to the existing plasterwork, which may need fixing once your loft is completed.
 The extent of this ceiling cracking often depends on the age of your home.

 Jon Pritchard find that, approximately, out of every ten loft conversion projects five will be unaffected, four have some cracking to the ceilings that require filling and re-painting, and one in ten needs re-plasterboarding and plastering.
 Of course there is a cost associated with this, as with all work, so it is something to bare in mind as a possible extra.
 We can talk to you about the likelihood of ceiling cracking occurring when we visit your home to provide a quotation.
 Depending on the extent of work required, Jon Pritchard’s plasterers and/or decorators can help, or we can recommend someone.